pwmckenna/pwmckenna.github.io/_posts/2012-8-6-making-of-one-hash.md

 http://onehash.com#DFD0A2D3D2AD601388900A344507BA368D56ACE2

-There are still some kinks to be worked out, as we're still fine tuning Torque's streaming capabilities, and HTML5 video/audio support remains even in flux, but its easy to see the potential here.
+There are still some kinks to be worked out, as we're still fine tuning Torque's streaming capabilities, and HTML5 video/audio support remains ever in flux, but its easy to see the potential here.

+What happens when we get this stuff working as well as other streaming services?
+Will Louis C.K. become the rule, instead of the exception, cutting out middle men and finally getting artists that huge slice of pie that they've deserved all along?